 We have commissioned a new time-resolved, x-ray imaging diagnostic for the Z facility.
 The primary intended application is for diagnosing the stagnation behavior of Magnetized Liner Inertial Fusion (MagLIF) and similar targets.
 We have a variety of imaging systems at Z, both time-integrated and time-resolved, that provide valuable x-ray imaging information, but no system at Z up to this time provides a combined high-resolution imaging with multi-frame time resolution; this new diagnostic, called TRICXI for Time Resolved In-Chamber X-ray Imager, is meant to provide time-resolved spatial imaging with high resolution.
 The multi-frame camera consists of a microchannel plate camera.
 A key component to achieving the design goals is to place the instrument inside the Z vacuum chamber within 2 m of the load, which necessitates a considerable amount of x-ray shielding as well as a specially designed, independent vacuum system.
 A demonstration of the imaging capability for a series of MagLIF shots is presented.
 Predictions are given for resolution and relative image irradiance to guide experimenters in choosing the desired configuration for their experiments.

 Intense electron beams striking a high-atomic number target produce high-output pulsed photon fluxes for flash x-ray experiments.
 Without an external guide field, such beams are subject to the dynamics of high-current electron beam propagation, including changes to electron trajectories either from self-fields or from development of beam instabilities.
-The bremsstrahlung output (dose-rate) scales approximately as IVx, where I is the beam current, V the electron energy, and x is in the range 2.0-2.65 and depends upon the electron angle on the converter.
-Using experimental beam data (dose-rate, I and V), this equation can be solved for x, a process known as "inverting the radiographer's equation."
+The bremsstrahlung output (dose-rate) scales approximately as IVx, where I is the beam current, V the electron energy, and x is in the range 2.0–2.65 and depends upon the electron angle on the converter.
+Using experimental beam data (dose-rate, I and V), this equation can be solved for x, a process known as “inverting the radiographer’s equation.”
 Inversion methods that rely on thermoluminescent dosimeters, which are time-integrated, yield no information about evolution of the electron beam angle in time.
 We propose here an inversion method that uses several dose-rate monitors at different angles with respect to the beam axis.
 By measuring dose-rates at different angles, one can infer the time-dependent beam voltage and angle.
-This method compares well with estimates of corrected voltage and results in a self-consistent picture of beam dynamics.
+Furthermore, this method compares well with estimates of corrected voltage and results in a self-consistent picture of beam dynamics.
 Techniques are demonstrated using data from self-magnetic pinch experiments at the RITS-6 facility at Sandia National Laboratories.